 What is a Home Care Plan?

-With a care plan is in place, your caregiver can organize their duties so that they can make the most of the time they spend with your loved one.
-This improves quality of care and reduces the likelihood of any mishaps.
-A care plan also allow for others to participate in a loved one’s care allowing the primary caregiver to get some respite.
+With a care plan is in place, your caregiver can organize their duties so that they can make the most of the time they spend with your loved one and improve the quality of care.

 Build Your Care Team

 It’s never too soon to start the conversation about when and how to get involved in a loved one’s care.
 I have seen families who never talked about it and found themselves dealing with an unforeseen event that they never anticipated.

 And, I’ve seen families who started the dialogue early and had time to put a care team in place thus minimizing the added stress of that situation.
 Decisions that are made during a time of crisis are often not the best decisions.